XplnHUB/Insight-Py/README.md

 * Support for local AI engines (Ollama, LM Studio).
 * Interactive web dashboard for reports.

+## 📖 Full Documentation

+For detailed setup and usage instructions, please see the [INSTRUCTION.md](INSTRUCTION.md) file.

 ## License

 This project is licensed under the MIT License.